-Surprisingly the significance of rail links to Bradford sport has tended to be overlooked.
+Although Bradford remains a railway backwater without a through-line connection, in the nineteenth century the railways played a massive role in the development of football in the district, a phenomenon that has tended to be overlooked.
 This is astonishing because no-one would dispute the significance of the railways to the economic and social transformation of Great Britain in the nineteenth century.
 Indeed, the impact of the railways on Bradford’s development was no different and it is hardly surprising that they played a big part in the commercial transformation of sport in the district, from recreational activity into business.

 The city’s two railway stations serve as a metaphor for Bradford’s economic decline.
 Yet although Bradford’s railways are nowadays a fraction of what once existed and what was planned, their legacy remains.
 Whilst redundant stations have long since been demolished, there are sufficient surviving civil engineering structures in the Bradford district to remind us that the railways had a major impact.
 They should also be remembered for their role in defining the history of football in the district.

 As the Transport for the North body has now recognised, the tragedy for Bradford is that it lacks a through line connection on the railway network, undoubtedly a disadvantage for the economic prospects of the city.
 During the second half of the nineteenth century Bradford was very much in the grip of railway mania although – as we know to our cost – there was one scheme that proved elusive.
 Following the collapse of another scheme to construct a (north-south) through line in Bradford, a correspondent to the Leeds Times in January, 1884 wrote: ‘As it was in the beginning – Bradford on a siding – is now – Bradford on a siding – and ever shall be – Bradford on a siding – world without end – Bradford on a siding.’